 - High-quality product at a significantly lower price than an independently commissioned audit

 Industry-leading experience in cell collection center qualification

 In addition to current audits of U.S. cell collection centers, Be The Match BioTherapies conducts audits in Canada and Mexico, and contracts with certified partners to perform audits in the rest of the world.

 On-site audit method includes:

 - Use of comprehensive checklist to evaluate regulatory compliance to GTP and GMP requirements

 - Interviews with staff and review of documentation, such as SOPs, policies and quality plans

 - Evaluation of multiple systems and functional areas, including collection process, product labeling, storage, cryopreservation and transport; tracking and traceability; personnel training; deviations, CAPA, complaints and adverse events; and document/record management system

-Audit report with findings (Submitted to center within two weeks of audit)
+Audit report with findings (Submitted to center within 30 days)

 - Provides summary of audit method, documents reviewed, executed/in progress changes and future planned changes, and listing of audit findings

 - Rates audit findings as minor, major or critical